What you'll need

 A micro USB power supply with a little more juice than the standard Raspberry Pi one, because we'll be driving a screen too.
-3 Amps will be enough, like this one.
+3 Amps will be enough, Power supply.

 The Waveshare 2,8 inch. screen for Raspberry Pi, the exact model is important here.

 26-lane IDC ribbon cable with connector to connect the screen to the Raspberry Pi.

-A male IDC 26 pin socket like this to make it easier to plug and unplug the display.
+Male IDC 26 pin socket to make it easier to plug and unplug the display.

-A panel mount switch button that fits the 15x10 mm. rectangular hole in the Base, this one fits perfectly.
+A panel mount switch button that fits the 15x10 mm. rectangular hole in the Base, This Switch fits perfectly.

 If you'll be using a Raspberry Pi 3 or earlier, you'll need a micro USB cable extender with panel mount.
-The Base is prepared for one with a 28mm. distance between the mounting screw holes, this one fits perfectly.
+The Base is prepared for one with a 28mm. distance between the mounting screw holes, this USB extender cable fits perfectly.
 If you're using a Raspberry Pi 4, you'll need an USB-C equivalent of this cable.